bstrock/bstrock/README.md

 - ArcGIS Javascript and Python APIs
 - ArcGIS Enterprise/Server deployments

-👀 Please feel free to explore the projects in my repository to get a feel for my interests, aptitudes and style.
+👀 Please feel free to explore the projects in my pinned repositories to get a feel for my interests, aptitudes and style.

-🔌 **Connect**
+<h2>Connect with Me</h2>

 📎 You can [Check out my current CV](https://github.com/bstrock/bstrock/blob/main/Strock%2C%20Brian%20-%20%20Sr.%20GIS%20Developer%20-%20CV.docx)

-📱 Or connect with me via [linkedin](https://www.linkedin.com/in/bstrockdev/)
+🔌 Or connect with me via [linkedin](https://www.linkedin.com/in/bstrockdev/)

 <!---